 The first floor of the building has been restored to a 1907-08 time period, complete with historic paint colors and a period kitchen.
 Exhibits document Kenosha's harbor history, with information on its lighthouse keepers, shipping and commercial fishing history.
 A chart desk for nautical charts and maps displays historical harbor maps that date back to 1839, which shows the plot of Southport (what Kenosha used to be called).
 An authentic Fresnel lens, on loan from the U.S. Coast Guard, is on display.
 It has the size lens that used to sit atop the Southport Lighthouse.
 The second floor contains exhibits about the restoration project, local shipwwrecks, US Coast Guard, and a re-creation of a lighthouse keeper’s bedroom/office.

 The Southport Lighthouse, built in 1866, is the third lighthouse tower to have existed.
-During museum hours, visitors can climb the 72 steps to the top of the lighthouse for a panoramic view of the Lake Michigan shoreline.
+During museum hours, visitors can climb the 72 steps to the top of the lighthouse, which is located just steps from the house.
 The tower stands 55 feet above the lighthouse grounds.
 Lighthouse souvenirs are available around the corner from the museum, at the Kenosha History Center.
 Contact the Kenosha History Center to light the 1866 lighthouse for a special person, occasion, anniversary, birthday or memoriam.

 Adult and school group tours welcomed.
 Facility rentals available.
 Free parking.
 Suggested donations to tour the museum (keeper's house), donations are welcome.
 There is a fee to climb the lighthouse (must be 8 years old or older).